lux-dave/aca-gh-actions-runner/README.md

 Once the workflow manually triggered, you can check that the jobs are picked up by the self-hosted runners from the GitHub Actions UI or from the Azure portal:
 - For Container Apps, you can use the _Log stream_ panel
 - For Container Apps Jobs, you can use the _Execution history_ panel or drill into the logs

+## Caveats
+- You cannot run docker commands on private runners hosted on ACA.